gurnec/btcrecover/docs/INSTALL.md

         C:\Python27\Scripts\pip install pylibscrypt

- 2. Download this libsodium zip file, and extract it to a temporary location: <https://download.libsodium.org/libsodium/releases/libsodium-1.0.2-msvc.zip>
+ 2. Download this libsodium zip file, and extract it to a temporary location: <https://download.libsodium.org/libsodium/releases/libsodium-1.0.10-msvc.zip>

  3. Find the correct `libsodium.dll` file from the extracted files, it will be located at one of these two paths:

-        Win32\Release\v120\dynamic\libsodium.dll
+        Win32\Release\v140\dynamic\libsodium.dll
-        x64\Release\v120\dynamic\libsodium.dll
+        x64\Release\v140\dynamic\libsodium.dll

     Choose either the 32-bit version (the first one above) or the 64-bit version (the second) to match the version of Python that you've installed.
 Note that the 64-bit version is recommended if it's supported by your computer (it is approximately 35% faster than the 32-bit version).

- 4. Copy the chosen `libsodium.dll` file into your `C:\Python27` directory, and rename it to `sodium.dll`
+ 4. Copy the chosen `libsodium.dll` file into your `C:\Python27` directory.

- 5. Download and install the “Visual C++ Redistributable Packages for Visual Studio 2013” from Microsoft here: <http://www.microsoft.com/en-us/download/details.aspx?id=40784>.
+ 5. Download and install the “Microsoft Visual C++ 2015 Redistributable Update 3” from Microsoft here: <https://www.microsoft.com/en-us/download/details.aspx?id=52982>.
 As above, you will need to choose either the 32-bit version or the 64-bit version to match the version of Python that you've installed.

 ##### Linux #####